-What if you already knew who your next executive hire should be, months before the vacancy even arose?
+What if you already knew who your next executive hire should be months before the role became vacant?

 The executive talent landscape has undergone a dramatic transformation in recent years, making market mapping more critical than ever.
 Executive turnover rates have reached unprecedented levels, with McKinsey research showing that 40% of executives are considering leaving their current roles within the next six months.